arshmankhalid88/Credit-Card-Churn-Prediction/README.md

    pip install -r requirements.txt
    ```

-   If you don't have a `requirements.txt` file, you can install the libraries individually:
+   If `requirements.txt` file is not published you can install the libraries individually:
    ```bash
    pip install numpy pandas matplotlib seaborn scikit-learn xgboost imbalanced-learn
    ```